-Cloudflare Waiting Room cookie · Cloudflare Waiting Room docs
+Cookies

 We combine these pieces of information to calculate estimated wait time for each group of visitors.

-For more details about the technical implementation of Cloudflare Waiting Room, see the blog post.
+For more details about the technical implementation of Cloudflare Waiting Room, refer to the blog post.